Discreet Abortion Pill Delivery, Anywhere

 If your dorm receives USPS or other carrier deliveries, you can have your medication shipped there.

 Most colleges have a campus mailroom or package center.
 You'll get a notification when a package arrives, and you pick it up with your student ID.
-Staff at the mailroom handle hundreds of packages a day — yours will look like everything else.
+Mailroom staff handles hundreds of packages a day — yours will look like every other one.

 Tips for dorm delivery: